OEvortex/revibe/docs/acp-setup.md

 }
 ```

-2. In the `New Thread` pane on the right, select the `vibe` agent and start the conversation.
+2. In the `New Thread` pane on the right, select the `ReVibe` agent and start the conversation.

 ## JetBrains IDEs